Levshenkov/React-google-calendar/README.md

 # React-google-calendar
-React calendar with ability to import events from Google
+React calendar with the ability to import events from Google